Involuntary memory: Not so precious fragments

 Finally, some involuntary memories arise from traumatic experiences, and as such are fairly rare compared to other involuntary memories.
 Subjects describe them as salient, repetitive memories of traumatic events.
 The troubling nature of such memories makes these occurrences important to clinical researchers in their studies of psychiatric syndromes such as post-traumatic stress disorder.
 Some researchers have found that involuntary memories tend to have more emotional intensity and less centrality to life story than voluntary memories do.
 However, one study also shows that recurrent involuntary memories post-trauma can be explained with the general mechanisms of autobiographical memory, and tend to not come up in a fixed, unchangeable form.
 This suggests that psychologists may be able to develop ways to help individuals deal with traumatic involuntary memories.

-Implications for dementia patients
+Implications for dementia

 Further research on the automatic nature of involuntary retrieval suggests that they may not require working memory input.
-Thus, one report hypothesizes that dementia patients may still have available precious autobiographical memories that remain inaccessible until “suitable triggers release them,” prodding at the possibility for caregivers to be trained to reactivate these memories to elicit positive emotional effects and maintain patients’ life stories and sense of identity.
+Thus, one report hypothesizes that people with dementia may still have available precious autobiographical memories that remain inaccessible until “suitable triggers release them,” prodding at the possibility for caregivers to be trained to reactivate these memories to elicit positive emotional effects and maintain patients’ life stories and sense of identity.
 Further empirical research is needed, but this insight starts a hopeful path into improving dementia care.